intelkevinputnam/sphinx-ref-helper/README.rst

 quick panel.
 If you select one (either by clicking or hitting enter) it will insert the correct ``:ref:```` in the document you are editing at the current cursor location.
-Note that this plugin stands alone and does not require Sphinx to be installed or the documenation to have been build
+Note that this plugin stands alone and does not require Sphinx to be installed or the documenation to have been built.

 .. image:: images/sphinx-ref-help-screenshot.png